 - (a) Vacancies.
 The office of a Council Member or Mayor shall become vacant upon the person's death, resignation, removal from office or forfeiture of office in any manner authorized by law. - (b) Recall.
 The power of recall of the Mayor or Council Members shall be allowed as set forth in SDCL Title 9. - (c) Forfeiture of Office.
 The Mayor or a Council Member shall forfeit that office if the Mayor or Council Member: - 1.
 Lacks at any time during the term of office for which elected any qualification for the office prescribed by this Charter or by law. - 2.
-Violates any expressed prohibition in Section 78.02 of this Charter. - 3.
-3. FFails to maintain residency within the city limits. - 4.
-4. Is convicted of a felony. - 5.5.
-Fails to attend at least fifty percent (50%) of the regular meetings of the Council during a fiscal year, or three consecutive regular meetings of the Council, without being excused by the Council. - (d) Filling of Vacancies.
+Violates any expressed prohibition in Section 7.02 of this Charter. - 3.
+Fails to maintain residency within the city limits. - 4.
+Is convicted of a felony. - 5.
+Fails to attend at least fifty percent (50%) of the regular meetings of the Council during a fiscal year, or three consecutive regular meetings of the Council, without being excused by the Council.

+(d) Filling of Vacancies.
+Filling of Vacancies.
 Except as provided below, a vacancy in the office of Mayor or of a City Council Member shall be filled for the remainder of the unexpired term at the next regular City election.
-The Council, by a majority vote of all its remaining members, shall appoint a qualified person to fill the vacancy until the person elected to serve the remainder of the unexpired term takes office.
+The Council by a majority vote of all its remaining members shall appoint a qualified person to fill the vacancy until the person elected to serve the remainder of the unexpired term takes office.
 However, if the vacancy occurs less than sixty days prior to the next regular City election, then the person appointed to fill the vacancy shall continue to serve and the vacancy shall be filled at the regular City election immediately following the next regular City election.
-Notwithstanding the requirement in Section 2.11, if at any time the membership of the Council is reduced to less than sixt (6,) the remaining members shall, within sixty (60) days, fill the vacancies by appointment or call for a special election to fill the vacancies.
+Notwithstanding the requirement in Section 2.11, if at any time the membership of the Council is reduced to less than 6, the remaining members shall, within sixty (60) days, fill the vacancies by appointment or call for a special election to fill the vacancies.

-Sec.
-2.07.
-Judge of Qualifications.
+Section 2.07 - Judge of Qualifications.
 The City Council shall be the judge of the election and qualifications of its members and of the grounds for forfeiture of their office.
 The Council shall have the power to set additional standards of conduct for its members beyond those specified in the charter and may provide for such penalties as it deems appropriate, including forfeiture of office.
 In order to exercise these powers, the Council shall have power to subpoena witnesses, administer oaths and require the production of evidence.
-A member charged with conduct constituting grounds for forfeiture of office shall be entitled to a public hearing on demand, and notice of such hearing shall be published in one or more newspapers of general circulation in the City at least seven (7) days in advance of the hearing.
+A member charged with conduct constituting grounds for forfeiture of office shall be entitled to a public hearing on demand, and notice of such hearing shall be published in one or more newspapers of general circulation in the City at least 7 days in advance of the hearing.
 Decisions made by the Council under this section shall be subject to judicial review.

-Sec.
-2.08.
-Clerk.

-The City Council shall appoint an officer of the City who shall have the title of ClerkThe City Manager shall recommend the appointment of a City Clerk, subject to confirmation by the City Council.
-The Clerk will be supervised by the City Manager in consultation with the City Council.- The Clerk shall give notice of Council meetings to its members and the public, keep the journal of its proceedings and perform such other duties as are assigned by this Charter or by the Council or by state law.
+Section 2.08 - Clerk.
+The City Council shall appoint an officer of the City who shall have the title of Clerk.
+The Clerk shall give notice of Council meetings to its members and the public, keep the journal of its proceedings and perform such other duties as are assigned by this Charter or by the Council or by state law.